-Section 90A requires the Pensions Regulator to issue a code of practice relating to conflicts of interest for pension board members.
-The Pensions Regulator has issued such a code and this Conflicts of Interest Policy has been developed having regard to that code.
+Section 90A of the Pensions Act 2004 requires the Pensions Regulator to issue a code of practice relating governance matters including conflicts of interest for pension board members.
+The Pensions Regulator has issued a General Code of Practice for occupational pension schemes and this Conflicts of Interest Policy has been developed having regard to that code.